Deer Island (New Brunswick): History of Smuggling

-A Deer Island tale offers how Wes Stuart "was smart enough" to ask his mother to falsely tell him that he was born in Bangor, Maine - and when he was arrested for crossing the international boundary with a load of sardines, he was asked to swear to being an American and honestly answered "Now just a minute, there's no living person on earth that can swear where he was born - that I can't do.
+Smuggling continued during the rationing of the World Wars.
+A Deer Island tale offers how A. Wesley Stuart "was smart enough" to ask his mother to falsely tell him that he was born in Bangor, Maine - and when he was arrested for crossing the international boundary with a load of sardines, he was asked to swear to being an American and honestly answered "Now just a minute, there's no living person on earth that can swear where he was born - that I can't do.
 But I'll swear that my mother told me I was.".

-Smuggling continued during the rationing of the World Wars.
-In 1951, Member of Parliament A. Wesley Stuart of Deer Island made headlines in his defence of free trade by noting he had been a smuggler all his life, and explaining "An electric refrigerator sells for $225, if you walk across the little bridge to the other side it sells for $460...I never came through [the border] in my lifetime that I did not smuggle something.
+In 1951, Stuart made headlines for his defence of free trade as a Member of Parliament, noting he had been a smuggler all his life, and explaining "An electric refrigerator sells for $225, if you walk across the little bridge to the other side it sells for $460...I never came through [the border] in my lifetime that I did not smuggle something.
 I feel it is a right.".
+This may have contributed to his colleagues dubbing him a "dim-witted foul-mouthed saboteur".